HomeInfoInteresting Facts About Lightning

 Interesting Facts About Lightning

-Lightning bolts are also knows to have tremendously high amounts of energy.
-For instance, the energy in a single lightning strike can be used to provide power to a 100 watt light bulb for almost 90 days!
+Lightning bolts are also known to have tremendously high amounts of energy.
+For instance, the energy in a single lightning strike can be used to provide power to a 100-watt light bulb for almost 90 days!
 And if you think that the myth “Lightning never strikes the same place twice” is true – think again, lightning has been known to strike the same place many times.
-And usually, we think that when a tree gets hit by lightning, it burns right to the ground, but that doesn’t happen all the time.
+Usually, we think that when a tree gets hit by lightning, it burns right to the ground, but that doesn’t happen all the time.
 Sometimes, they can take direct hits, and still not get burnt – what happens is basically the electricity passes over the wet surface, and then gets transferred to the ground, where it gets neutralized.

 Have you seen “Sweet Home Alabama”?
 If you have, then you know about the scene where Reese Witherspoon and Josh Lucas dig up a glass ball from the sand, after the lightning has struck.
 Well, that is actually based on fact, as glass does really form when lightning strikes sandy soil.
 If you ever walk on the beach right after a storm, you might actually be able to dig up bits of glass.
 And if you’re out in a storm and you’re scared of the lightning, you would do well to know that if your clothes are wet, the lightning will harm you less.